-parents borderline personality disorder
+Is borderline personality disorder curable?

 The most widely held theory of etiology for BPD is that sufferers of borderline personality disorder have both a temperamental predisposition (genetic emotional sensitivity and receptivity to one’s emotional environment) AND an emotionally invalidating environment during sensitive developmental periods.
 I would add that the larger context for both of these etiological factors is an intergenerational history of trauma.
 Explaining this is beyond the scope of this question, but an important point to hold in mind.
 This context is necessary to answer the question, since we have to consider how likely parents are to really empathize with the pain of their children.
 And, the short answer is that parents are not likely to fully comprehend how they have contributed to their child’s BPD.
 The reasons for this are as follows: Parents don’t tend to be aware of their contributions to the disorder without significant soul-searching because they are the source of the emotionally-invalidating environment.
 “Awareness” as used in the original question, in my reading, implies more than just intellectual understanding.
 Parents can cognitively “understand” that they …